soda8890/awesome-github-repos/data.md

 ## Java

-*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 Locally hosted web application that allows you to perform various operations on PDF files
+*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 PDF Application on GitHub that lets you edit PDFs on any device anywhere

 *   [wgzhao/Addax](https://github.com/wgzhao/Addax) - A fast and versatile ETL tool that can transfer data between RDBMS and NoSQL seamlessly